How to Find the Right Real Estate Agent for Probate Property

 If your agent doesn’t have CPRES certification, that’s okay.

 Some states, such as Arizona, offer their own probate training materials that focus on state-specific regulations.
-There are also conferences that address probate laws and procedures, so ask potential agents to tell you about all probate training and education they’ve had.
+There are also conferences that address probate laws and procedures, so ask potential agents to tell you about all of the probate training and education they’ve had.